-If you’re an Instagram addict like me, you’ve definitely noticed the abundance of amazing flat lays surfacing by some of your favorite bloggers, influencers and brands on the social networking app.
-A good flat lay is carefully constructed and pieced together with purpose, yet effortlessly tells a stylish story.
+If you’re an Instagram addict like me, you’ve definitely noticed the abundance of amazing flat lays coming from some of your favorite bloggers, influencers, and brands.
+A good flat lay is carefully constructed and pieced together with purpose, yet it effortlessly tells a stylish story.
 So what are their secrets and how do they do it?
+I’m so glad you asked!
 Here are 10 tips for the perfect flat lay photo.

-The aim of a flatlay is to shoot from above the layout, so get up high if you need to and stand on a stool or ladder.
-If you’ve set up your flatlay on the floor you’ll be able to shoot from above once standing up, but it’s a little harder when you’re shooting on a table or bench top.
-Get above and over the top of your flatlay for the best shot.
+The aim of a flat lay is to shoot from above the layout, so get up high if you need to and stand on a stool or ladder.
+If you’ve set up your flat lay on the floor, you’ll be able to shoot from above once standing up.
+It’s a little harder, though, when you’re shooting on a table or benchtop.
+Get above and over the top of your flat lay for the best shot.

-If your flat lay doesn’t look right and you can’t quite figure out why, try the layering approach: if you are styling food, add a napkin on the backdrop, a plate on the napkin, a cupcake on the plate ant sprinkles on the cupcakes (yes, the sprinkles absolutely count as a layer).
-If you are styling a desktop shot, stack several notebooks, and place a pair of glasses, a pen, or headphones on top.
-Adding layers creates dimensions and visual interest to your images.
+If your photo doesn’t look right and you can’t quite figure out why, try the layering approach: if you are styling food, add a napkin on the backdrop, a plate on the napkin, a cupcake on the plate, and sprinkles on the cupcakes (yes, the sprinkles absolutely count as a layer).
+If you are styling a desktop shot, stack several notebooks and place a pair of glasses, a pen, or headphones on top.
+Adding layers creates dimension and visual interest to your images.

-Don’t always settle for the first arrangement you place, move things around and experiment with your layout until you find something that you are happy with.
+Don’t always settle for the first arrangement you place.
+Move things around and experiment with your flat lay layout until you find something that you are happy with.
 Be creative and place large items next to small and dainty items, or layer products on top of each other.

-Check out some epic flatlays for inspiration before you venture out into the world of flatlaying.
-Some of our favorites are @breakfast_and_coffee, @themoderproper, @flatlayforever, @bevcooks.
-Of course Pinterest is alo an excellent source of flat lay inspo.
+Check out some epic flat lay images for inspiration before you venture out into the world of flat-laying.
+Some of my favorites are @breakfast_and_coffee, @themoderproper, @flatlayforever, @bevcooks.
+Of course, Pinterest is also an excellent source of inspo.

-If you create flatlay images regularly for fun or for your blog or social media, build up a box of props to help give your flatlay a finishing touch each and every time.
+If you create flat lays regularly for fun or for your blog or social media, build up a box of props to help give your image a finishing touch each and every time.
 They come in handy (and it’s a great excuse to go shopping).
 Check out this blog post for 10 great props for under $10.